robtarr/brlyblrg/README.md

 ```
 The only front-matter that is required is the `permalink`.
 It uses this as the unique key to identify posts.
 The other front-matter keys should match the columns in your posts table, as it will try to insert/update whatever it finds.

+Putting `draft: true` in the front matter will prevent this post from being added to the DB.
+If it is added to an existing post, that post wil be removed from the DB, but left in the Dropbox folder.

 Required fields in the `posts` table are:

 - permalink